Pediatric Dentistry FAQs

 There is very little risk in dental X-rays.
 Our dental team is especially careful to limit the amount of radiation to which children are exposed.
 Lead aprons and digital sensors are used to ensure safety and minimize the amount of radiation.

 Parents should take their children to the dentist regularly, beginning with the eruption of the first tooth.
 Then, the dentist can recommend a specific program of brushing, flossing, and other treatments for parents to supervise and teach to their children.
 These home treatments, when added to regular dental visits and a balanced diet, will help give your child a lifetime of healthy habits.

 More: Preventive Dentistry

-The first appointment is usually a "Get to Know" our new patient and their parent.
+The first appointment is usually a “Get to Know” our new patient and their parent.
 We begin with a thorough review of the Medical History, perform an Oral Examination and when possible an appropriate X-Ray Examination.
-Dr. Elliott A. Schwartz or Dr. Enkeleda Thaci will discuss with you the oral condition of your child and recommend only necessary treatment.
+Our dental team or Dr. Enkeleda Thaci will discuss with you the oral condition of your child and recommend only necessary treatment.
 You will be given information so that you can make an educated choice of treatment and the various filling materials that we use.
 We will also discuss with you whether the treatment can be done in our office or should be done at North York General Hospital while your child is administered a general anaesthetic.